tnicolaysen-aqua/tethys/docs/tutorials/thredds/visualize_leaflet.rst

 At this point the select controls are empty and don't do anything.
 In this step, you'll query the THREDDS service to populate the dataset select control with a list of available datasets to visualize.
 You'll narrow the query to only those datasets that have the WMS service enabled.

-1. Create a new Python module :file:`thredds_methods.py` with the following contents:
+1. Create a new Python module, :file:`tethysapp/thredds_tutorial/thredds_methods.py`, with the following contents:

 .. code-block:: python